khaiv52/NaturalFruits/README.md

 # NaturalFruits
-Đây là dự án website về quản lý thực phẩm sử dụng ngôn ngữ HTML, CSS, JS, PHP.
-Ngoài ra có sử dụng một số framework như jQuery, Bootstrap
+This is a food management website project utilizing HTML, CSS, JavaScript, and PHP.